 Please read the Extenuating Circumstances regulations before completing this form.
 You will need to complete the entire form.
-You should submit required documents enclosed with this form to ExamConfidentialEnquiries@RCOG.ORG.UK as soon as possible after the circumstance or no later than five working days after the examination.
+You should submit required documents enclosed with this form to DRCOG exam staff as soon as possible after the circumstance or no later than five working days after the examination.
 Please keep a copy for your own records.

 Part 1 Candidate details

-First Name : Name Surname
+First Name Surname

-RCOG Number Candidate Exam Number
+RCOG Number Candidate Exam Number ı

-Contact Email Contact telephon ne е
+Contact Email Contact telephone number

 Part 2: EC details

 Exam (e.g. Part 1, 2, 3 or DRCOG)

-Date of exam dd/mm/y dd/mm/yyyy
+Date of exam dd/mm/ dd/mm/yyyy

-Exam fee claimed to b £
+Exam fee claimed to b £ £

 Nature of the extenuating circumstance (Please explain what has happened and how it has affected your examination attendance)

 Signature of applicant

 Part 3: Supporting evidence

 Please clearly list the name and purpose of the documents you enclosed.

-Document number Name of the d locument cument Purpo ose of the document
+Document number Nar Name of the me of the document Purpose of the document

 Document 1

 Document 2

 Document 3